About our program

 - Practice methods of self-evaluation and pursue measures in ongoing self-improvement based on needs.

-- Be aware of the different forces acting upon the health care industry so that he or she may be better prepared to practice medicine in a changing political and economical environment.
+- Be aware of the different forces acting upon the health care industry so that he or she may be better prepared to practice medicine in a changing political and economic environment.